suave-ucsd/SuAVE-Documentation/index.md

       background-color: white;
       margin-top: 10px; /* Adjust the distance of the line from the button */ }
+   .empty-button {
+      width: 140px; /* Adjust the width of the empty button for spacing */
+      visibility: hidden; /* Hide the empty button */ }
    .button a {
       display: inline-block;
       padding: 10px 20px;